elastic/examples/Security_Analytics/auditd_analysis/README.md

 * Verify that data is successfully indexed into Elasticsearch

-  Running `curl http://localhost:9200/cef-auditd-*/_count -u elastic:changeme` should return a response a `"count":TODO`.
+  Running `curl http://localhost:9200/cef-auditd-*/_count -u elastic:changeme` should return a response a `"count":10925`.
 This command will return a higher count if you have executed either of the watches.

 The above assumes the default username and password.